 "I was thinking…since we're engaged and all."
 Edward flashed me a smile and his eyes dropped to my left hand, "and we'll be wanting a house someday, we should apply for a car loan and start establishing some credit."

-I was surprised by his lack of clarity considering he had just gotten up.
+I was surprised by his clarity considering he had just gotten up.
 "Ok, but will we get it on our own?"